Distributionally Robust and Multi-Objective Nonnegative Matrix Factorization: Numerical Experiments

 \subsubsection{Qualitative results}

 In the previous section, we have shown quantitative results showing that DR-NMF is able to obtain solutions with low KL and IS divergence simultaneously.
-In this section, we investigate the dataset piano$\_$Mary in more detail and show that DR-NMF also leads to better separation for three comparative studies described in detail below: (1) no noise added to the signal, (2) Poisson noise added and (3) Gamma noise added.
-This dataset is the first 4.7 seconds of ``Mary had a little lamb''.
+In this section, we investigate the data set piano$\_$Mary in more detail and show that DR-NMF also leads to better separation for three comparative studies described in detail below: (1) no noise added to the signal, (2) Poisson noise added and (3) Gamma noise added.
+This data set is the first 4.7 seconds of ``Mary had a little lamb''.
 The sequence is composed of three notes, namely, $E_{4}$, $D_{4}$ and $C_{4}$.
 The recorded signal is downsampled to $f_{s}=16000$Hz yielding $T=75200$ samples.
 The short-time Fourier transform (STFT) of the input signal $x$ is computed using a Hamming window of size $F=512$ leading to a temporal resolution of 32ms and a frequency resolution of 31.25Hz.
 We use 50\% overlap between two frames, leading to $n=294$ frames and $m=257$ frequency bins.
-Figure \ref{fig:mary_representations} displays the musical score, the time-domain signal $x$ and its amplitude spectrogram $X$.
+Figure \ref{fig:mary_representations} displays the musical score.

+There are three notes plus a fourth source.
+This last source is the very first offset of each note in the musical sequence, that is, some common mechanical vibration acting in the piano just before triggering a specific note, \reviselast{which can be associated to the hammer noise (denoted $H_N$)}, hence the correct rank is $r=4$; see~\cite{gillis2019learning} for more details.

 \paragraph{No added noise}